 Except for organic foods, the entire American food supply has been systematically hijacked by chemical companies, not bent on trying to feed the world; not providing healthy alternatives, but rather for profits that they reap from the chemicals that are used by thousands of farmers that grow GMO crops.

 These chemical companies have essentially created a destructive product, from the degradation of microorganisms in the soil, to the food we buy and eat.
 Perhaps only in decades to come will we ever be able to reverse the damage that GMOs have caused.
-In fact, unless GMOs and this technology isn’t kept in check, our very existence may be in jeopardy for future many generations to come.
+In fact, unless GMOs and this technology isn’t kept in check, the very existence of all species of living beings and our planet may be in jeopardy for many future generations to come.